Tintin (character)

-Tintin (/ˈtɪntɪn/; /fr/) is the titular protagonist of The Adventures of Tintin, the comic series by Belgian cartoonist Hergé.
+Tintin (/ˈtɪntɪn/) is the titular protagonist of The Adventures of Tintin, the comic series by Belgian cartoonist Hergé.
 The character was created in 1929 and introduced in Le Petit Vingtième, a weekly youth supplement to the Belgian newspaper Le Vingtième Siècle.
 Appearing as a young man with a round face and quiff hairstyle, Tintin is depicted as a precocious, multitalented reporter who travels the world with his dog Snowy.

 Since his inception in the early 20th century, Tintin has remained a popular literary figure with statues and commemorative murals of the character seen throughout Belgium.
 In addition to the original comic series, Tintin has appeared in numerous plays, radio shows, television shows, and feature films, including the Steven Spielberg-directed film The Adventures of Tintin (2011).

-As of January 1, 2025, Tintin and other characters appearing in the original 1929 French comic strips entered the public domain in the United States.
+As of 1 January 2025, Tintin and other characters appearing in the original 1929 French comic strips entered the public domain in the United States.
 (Note: See Title 17, Chapter 1, Section 104 and 104A of the United States Code) (Note: See Title 17, Chapter 3, Section 304 of the United States Code) (Note: See Circular 38B from the United States Copyright Office) Tintin remains under copyright in his original country, Belgium, and other countries utilizing terms that expire after a set period of time following the author's death.
 (Note: The original author, Hergé, died in 1983.
 For countries that follow Life+ rules this means that that Tintin is not yet public domain.
 The most common dates for Hergé-created Tintin works to enter the public domain are 2034 and 2054 for life+50 and life+70 rules, respectively.)